 One of the most photographed images in the world, the Macbeth Colour Checker Chart is a unique test pattern scientifically designed to help determine the true colour balance of any color rendition system.
 It allows you to avoid costly mistakes by checking for potential problems.

 Some of its applications include:

-The ColorChecker is a checkerboard array of 24 scientifically prepared colored squares in a wide range of colors.
+The Macbeth Chart is a checkerboard array of 24 scientifically prepared coloured squares in a wide range of colours.
 Many of these squares represent natural objects of special interest, such as human skin, foliage and blue sky.
 These squares are not only the same color as their counterparts, but also reflect light the same way in all parts of the visible spectrum.
-Because of this unique feature, the squares will match the colors of natural objects under any illumination and with any color reproduction process.
+Because of this unique feature, the squares will match the colours of natural objects under any illumination and with any color reproduction process.